marshallfhnatchez225/Marshall-Family-Care/README.md

 # Marshall Family Care Portal

-A starter care coordination portal for Marshall Family Care, built with Next.js App Router, Supabase authentication, and Vercel deployment in mind.
+A private family portal for Marshall Family Care, built with Next.js, Supabase, and Vercel.

 ## Included